agradus/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

     If there is a set of test cases and the result of each step of the rule and how the result was obtained need checking, trace the Test table as follows:

-1. Open the desired Test table and hover the mouse pointer over the **Trace** button.
+1. Open the required Test table.
-2. To open a pop-up with test cases to be traced, click the small right-hand black arrow.
+2. To open a pop-up with test cases to be traced, click the **Trace** button.

     ![](webstudio_guide_images/381cd6e166b944931ed7ed23c96ea060.jpeg)